For priority consideration for Graduate Assistantships and/or Fellowships, two deadlines must be met:

-December 15, 2019
+December 15, 2023

 Application Checklist - Specific Requirements

 - You will need to provide contact information, including an email address, for each person from whom you wish a reference.
-Then for each one you must click the send request button to notify your reference writer.
+For each recommender, click the Submit Recommendation Request button to send a letter request to your reference writer.
 A minimum of three letters of recommendation is required; four recommendation letters are recommended.

-Prepared Creative/Scholarly Materials Requirement
+Prepared Creative/Scholarly Materials Requirements:

 Master of Music

 Option I - Plan A - Music History Emphasis